 Jephthah is rebuking the king of the Ammonites with a rhetorical question.
-This question can be translated as a statement.
+If your readers would misunderstand this question, you can express it as a statement.
 Alternate translation: "You should only take over the land that Chemosh, your god, gives you."
 (See: Rhetorical Question)